 On the efforts of people, like you and me!

-Liz Wiemers SGS (Santa Teresa, NT)
+Liz Wiemers SGS (Santa Teresa, NT) says:

 There are many areas that I hope our new government will consider or re-consider, not the least of which is their asylum seeker policy.
 Closer to home here in the Northern Territory, as attentively as I listened during the election campaign, I heard very little mention of the respective parties’ policies around the situation of our Indigenous Peoples.